February 10, 2020 | Updated: June 12, 2020

 While orbiting the Earth on the Endeavour, Jemison co-investigated two bone cell research experiments.
 After Jemison left NASA, she taught at Dartmouth College and founded the Jemison Group, which encourages schools to foster student’s love of science and technology.

-Mostly known for his wire precision resistor for televisions and radios and a control unit for the pacemaker, Otis Boyken developed a variety of technological devices and had 26 patents at the time of his death in 1982.
-Boyken graduated from Fisk college in Nashville, Tennessee, and later became a lab assistant with the Majestic Radio and TV Corporation in Chicago, Illinois.
+Mostly known for his wire precision resistor for televisions and radios and a control unit for the pacemaker, Otis Boykin developed a variety of technological devices and had 26 patents at the time of his death in 1982.
+Boykin graduated from Fisk college in Nashville, Tennessee, and later became a lab assistant with the Majestic Radio and TV Corporation in Chicago, Illinois.

 3. Hattie Scott Peterson